-A contract does not exist from IFRS 15 perspective if each party to the contract has the unilateral enforceable right to terminate a wholly unperformed contract without compensating the other party (or parties) (IFRS 15.12).
+A contract does not exist from IFRS 15 perspective if each party to the contract has the unilateral enforceable right to terminate a wholly unperformed contract without compensating the other party (IFRS 15.12).

 If only one party has a right to terminate a wholly unperformed contract, such a contract is within the scope of IFRS 15.
 The implication is that such a wholly unperformed contract will be in the scope of disclosure requirements of IFRS 15.

-Commercial substance of a contact
+Commercial substance of a contract

-The requirement relating to commercial substance of the contract (i.e. the risk, timing or amount of the entity’s future cash flows is expected to change as a result of the contract) is aimed at preventing entities from artificially inflating their revenue by transferring goods or services back and forth to each other (IFRS 15.BC40).
+The requirement relating to commercial substance of a contract (i.e. the risk, timing or amount of the entity’s future cash flows is expected to change as a result of the contract) is aimed at preventing entities from artificially inflating their revenue by transferring goods or services back and forth to each other (IFRS 15.BC40).

 Probability of payment

-See Examples 1, 2 and 3 accompanying IFRS 15.
+See also Examples 1, 2 and 3 accompanying IFRS 15.

 Combination of contracts